Gender disparity in computing: Race

 While efforts to broaden participation in computing have led to gender-focused interventions, they have failed to address the disproportionate representation of Black women in the field.
 In 2018, only 1% of the 28,884 bachelor's degrees in computer science were awarded to them.
 People have stated that not only is there a lack of Black women in classrooms and technology spaces, but they are also understudied and ignored as research samples in relevant studies.
 For instance, for Black women, there are more barriers when it comes to entering the industry.
 For black women that work in the industry, they are less likely to be promoted to an executive position compared to white women.
 A study by the Ascend foundation shows the number of black professional women in the technology sector declined by 13% from 2007 to 2015.
 The study also shows that white women had significantly improved by 2015, while similar improvements were not seen for any racial minority group.
 According to the Kapor Center, only 12% of women in all computing roles are Black.
 The inequity starts in education, where young girls are discouraged from pursuing STEM degrees.
 The vast majority of Black women face social isolation when they enter the fields when it comes to networking events, discussions, and application processes.

 A 2019 article identifies that Black women are severely underrepresented in computing across undergraduate and graduate levels.
-The study also identifies a need for more research and discourse on experiences of Black women in CS.
+The study also identifies a need for more research and discourse on experiences of black women in CS.
 The lack of discourse on this subject is attributed to the differences in power and capabilities in computing, as it is a predominantly white male field.
 In addition, there is the "conspiracy of silence", the fear that if Black women were to call out on such issues of representation, they would be racially stereotyped as "angry" or "aggressive".
 Other challenges that come with underrepresentation for women of color include those women facing pressure to be the "best" in their fields, as they are oftentimes the only or one of the few women who identify similarly in their environments.

-Overall, intersectionality is crucial to understanding and changing issues of representation of Black women in computing.
-In doing so, it is important to think of this topic not just as a social justice issue but also essential to progressing computing.
+Overall, incorporating intersectional frameworks is essential for analysis and systematic restructuring representation of Black women in computing.
+Viewing this issue through a dual lens reveals it is both a matter of social equity and a critical driver of scientific and technological innovation.